 Alongside fellow criminal profilers John Douglas and Roy Hazelwood, the experience was being gained in a new method of catching criminals.
 Upon reflection, police officers and criminal investigators had been using profiling techniques for many years without realizing it.
 The visual analysis of a crime scene, the logical sequence of events, and the presence or absence of certain characteristics; all have been used to help understand a criminal and their motives.

 In 1985 with the support of Robert Ressler, the Violent Criminal Apprehension Program (ViCAP) was developed and based at Quantico.
 A system that would collect and collate information on violent crimes across the country allowing connections between crimes and criminals to be made.

 Robert Ressler has spent many hours exploring the minds of those who kill.
 In an ambitious project with John Douglas in the late 1970s, a series of interviews were carried out with some of the worst serial killers known in American history.
 The aim was to gain information on their lives and their personalities to see what could be matched with their crimes and how they carried them out.

 In total, they interviewed 36 serial killers and the data from this study formed the basis of their theories on organized and disorganized killers with personality types and behavioral traits also being gleaned from the information discovered during those interviews.

 When the case of John Wayne Gacy broke in Chicago, Illinois in 1978, Robert Ressler offered his assistance to the local investigators realizing that this was an opportunity to test some of his psychological profiling theories.

-Serial killers who are organized tend to show planning, forethought and cunning and are able to maintain full control over their lives and how they appear to those around them.
-A profile which very much fits the character and activities of John Wayne Gacy.
+Serial killers who are organized tend to show planning, forethought, and cunning and are able to maintain full control over their lives and how they appear to those around them.
+A profile that very much fits the character and activities of John Wayne Gacy.